jeaninemjordan/Amazon_Vine_Analysis/README.md

 ![](Images/Write_In_dataframes.jpg)

-The DataFrames were loaded into their respective tables using pgAdmin:
+The DataFrames were loaded into their respective tables using pgAdmin and PostgreSQL:

 ##### Customer Table: